XanaduAI/Xanadu-Quantum-Codebook/nodes/H.5/Lesson.md

 <img src="pics/exp(x)exp(y).svg" width="800px">

-If you want a little more rigor, you can fill in an important mathematical detail in the next exercise.
+If you want a little more rigour, you can fill in an important mathematical detail in the next exercise.

 ---